AdobeDocs/workfront.en/help/classic/timesheets/create-and-manage-timesheets/log-time.md

    The hour type cannot be changed after a timesheet is closed.

-1. Specify the amount of time you want to log on any given day. `The timesheet row for which you log time is highlighted in light blue.`
+1. Specify the amount of time you want to log on any given day. ```The timesheet row for which you log time is highlighted in light blue.```

    ![](assets/log-time-highlighted-row-nwe-350x47.png)

    You log time in either hours or days.
 This setting is configured by users with a Plan license or the system administrator, as described in [Configure whether time is logged in hours or days](../../timesheets/config-timesheet-prefs/config-time-logged-hrs-days.md).

-1. (Optional) Click the hour entry comment icon to add a comment to an hour entry, then click  `Save`.
+1. (Optional)&nbsp;Click the hour entry comment icon to add a comment to an hour entry, then click&nbsp;**Save**.

    ![](assets/hour-entry-comment-orange-triangle-classic.png)

-1. (Optional) Click `Show Comments` in the toolbar to display hour entry comments under the work item.
+1. (Optional) Click **Show Comments** in the toolbar to display hour entry comments under the work item.

    ![](assets/hour-entry-comment-under-task-in-timesheet-classic-350x51.png)

-1. Click the `Update Status` icon to include a comment for the work item, update the condition, or update the status of the work item, then click `Done`.
+1. Click the **Update Status** icon to include a comment for the work item, update the condition, or update the status of the work item, then click **Done**.
 You may also include others in your comment or lock it so that only users in your Company can see it.
    ![timesheet_commentstatus.png](assets/timesheet-commentstatus-350x67.png)

    Your update displays in the Updates area of the work item associated with the logged time.